IBM/ibm-licensing-operator/docs/Content/Uninstalling.md

 3\.
 Remove the remaining License Service elements.

-- If you pushed the IBM Licensing Docker images to your private registry, delete the imagise directly from that registry.
+- If you pushed the IBM Licensing Docker images to your private registry, delete the images directly from that registry.

 - Delete the images from the system where you downloaded the IBM Licensing images that you later pushed to your private registry with the following command.